koto-lang/koto/crates/cli/docs/core_lib/map.md

 Returns the value corresponding to the given key, or the provided default value if the map doesn't contain the key.

-If no default value is provided then Null is returned.
+If no default value is provided then `null` is returned.

 ### Example